eProsima/vulcanexus/docs/rst/tutorials/core/wifi/easy_mode/easy_mode_cli.rst

 .. warning::
-    The ``start`` command will start a Discovery Server in the specified domain and IP address, which must be the same as the one set in the ``ROS2_EASY_MODE`` and ``ROS_DOMAIN_ID`` environment variables:
+    The ``start`` command will start a Discovery Server in the specified domain and IP address, which must be the same as the ones set in the ``ROS2_EASY_MODE`` and ``ROS_DOMAIN_ID`` environment variables.
+When running a ROS2 node:
-      * If the ``ROS_DOMAIN_ID`` value does not match the -d argument of the command, the system will look for a Discovery Server in the specified domain and create one if it does not exist.
+     * If the ``ROS_DOMAIN_ID`` value does not match the ``-d`` argument of the command, the system will look for a Discovery Server in the specified domain and create a new one if it does not exist, instead of connecting to the already existing one.
      * If the ``ROS2_EASY_MODE`` value does not match the IP address specified in the command, an error will be thrown.

 .. image:: ../../../../figures/tutorials/core/easy_mode/cli_tutorial_1_start_error.gif
     :align: center